-The Academy is one of few single academies that operate with a two-tier management structure, with the operational overview delegated by the Board of Trustees, who hold responsibility for the Academy, to the EB (on which both nominated trustees sat four times in the year) and with the shorter-term financial and strategic implementation delegated to the FRC (on which two nominated trustees sat five times in the year - one as an observer).
+The Academy is one of few single academies that operate with a two-tier management structure, with the operational overview delegated by the Board of Trustees, who hold responsibility for the Academy, to the EB (on which one of the nominated trustees sat five times in the year and another sat four times in the year) and with the shorter-term financial and strategic implementation delegated to the FRC (on which one of the nominated trustees sat five times in the year and another sat four times in the year as an observer).
 This structure is similar to that in place for multi-academy trusts (MATs).
-The Academy governance structure is still seen as highly relevant, run-on business-like terms and an appropriate model to continue to follow for the foreseeable future.
+The Academy governance structure is still seen as highly relevant, run on business-like terms and an appropriate model to continue to follow for the foreseeable future.
 It is kept under review by trustees.
-Despite all meetings being held virtually during the year, the levels of attendance at the meetings ensured that full effective oversight of governance requirements was maintained.
+All of the meetings during the year were held on site as opposed to virtually, the levels of attendance at the meetings ensured that full effective oversight of governance requirements was maintained.